CraftAcademyLabs/ca_course/react/tdd_with_react/04_redux_introduction.md

 ## Dependencies
 The packages we will need are `redux` , `react-redux`, as well as `redux-thunk`.

+Normally, actions must be plain objects.
+Returning a function, like we’re doing in fetchProducts, is outside the ordinary and Redux won’t allow it.
+Not without some help, anyway.

+That’s where `redux-thunk` comes in.
+It’s a middleware which we can add to Redux to effectively teach it how to deal with new kinds of actions.

 `redux-thunk` is necessary to return anything but plain objects from actions.
 We are going to request data from an api, and fetch returns a promise.

 As usual install these using `yarn` or `npm`